Jumpseller/exceller/README.md

 ## Jumpseller - Exceller
-Edit your store's Products on the fly
+This is an official Jumpseller Ruby mini-application using its v1 API, allowing to edit Products on the fly.

 ##API Access

 To get your API's `login` / `authtoken`, visit your Account Page at your store's Admin Panel (at the top-right corner).

 ## Usage